-Noting that the client has not had much success in the past, we explored the possibility of a mal-aligned rib cage.
-A rib-cage that is mal-aligned does not rise or fall equally on both side on inhalation or exhalation.
-One side of the rib-cage may not fall as deeply or rise as high when compared to the other side.
-Usually this is caused by one or more ribs being stuck, affecting the mobility of the adjacent ribs.
+A malaligned rib cage does not rise or fall equally on both side on inhalation or exhalation.
+One side of the rib cage may not fall as deeply or rise as high as compared to the other.
+This is usually caused by one or more ribs being stuck.
+This will affect the mobility of the adjacent ribs.

-To determine a mal-aligned rib-cage, our physiotherapist will get you to lie down and feel your ribs fall and rise as you breath.
-Once the specific rib is identified, the physiotherapist will treat that particular rib as well as each rib below to return them into their ideal position.
+Our physiotherapist will get you to lie down and feel your ribs fall and rise as you breath to determine a malaligned ribcage, and identify the specific rib.
+The physiotherapist will then treat that particular rib, as well as each rib below.
+This is to return them into their ideal position.

 Case Study Concepts is an educational series to highlight the complex combination of your body’s musculoskeletal system and how they a seemingly un-connected part can affect another.
 This case study is not to replace professional advice from your doctor or physiotherapist.

 Experiencing back pain?
 Click here to find out more about physiotherapy for back pain relief and how Core Concepts can help